-With your tutor colleagues, discuss Ms Azumah's lesson on rusting.
-Prepare to use storytelling in a lesson with your own student teachers.
-If the topic 'rust' does not fit with your college programme at this time, identify how storytelling can be used in a topic you are planning to do with your students.
-For instance, for the topic 'Machines' (DBE Integrated Science 2, Year 1, Semester 2, Physics Section, Unit 3), you might create a good story about the introduction of the wheelbarrow into village life.
+With your student teacher colleagues, discuss Ms Azumah's lesson on rusting.
+Prepare to use storytelling in a lesson with your own pupils.
+If the topic 'rust' does not fit with your teaching programme at this time, identify how storytelling can be used in a topic you are planning to do with your pupils.
+For instance, for the topic 'Machines', you might create a good story about the introduction of the wheelbarrow into village life.
 The story might illustrate how the wheelbarrow made farming work easier for your grandparents.
 If there is time, you may want to practise the story with colleagues during the session, and discuss any problems you anticipate.